-- The police are working closely together with the relevant ministries and authorities on measures to crackdown on child prostitution and pornography-related crimes, measures to prevent the distribution and viewing of child pornography, and the early detection and support of child victims.
-In 2019, 696 people were arrested in connection with 784 cases of child prostitution crimes, while 2,116 people were arrested in connection with 3,059 cases of child pornography crimes. - OWith the intent of confirming the policy to date of strictly responding to cases of trafficking in persons, in March 2018 the Supreme Public Prosecutors Office notified public prosecutors nationwide that when applying the Child Welfare Act to cases of trafficking in persons they should take care to ensure the imposition of strict sentences, primarily imprisonment with work. - As part of efforts to eradicate the sexual victimization of children resulting from child prostitution and production of child pornography etc. and advocate the rights of child victims, on March 29, 2016, a cabinet decision was made on "Regarding the Basic Policy for Practices Relating to Measures against Child Sexual Exploitation."
+- The police are promoting measures such as crackdowns on child prostitution and pornographyrelated crimes, prevention of the distribution and viewing of child pornography, and early detection and support of child victims etc., while working closely together with the relevant ministries and authorities.
+In 2020, 564 people were arrested in connection with 637 cases of child prostitution crimes, while 1,965 people were arrested in connection with 2,757 cases of child pornography crimes. - O With the intent of confirming the policy to date of strictly responding to cases of trafficking in persons, in March 2018 the Supreme Public Prosecutors Office notified public prosecutors nationwide that when applying the Child Welfare Act to cases of trafficking in persons they should take care to ensure the imposition of strict sentences, primarily imprisonment with work.

+Most of the cases of applying the Child Welfare Act to trafficking in persons after this notification have been sentenced imprisonment.

+O As part of efforts to eradicate the sexual victimization of children resulting from child prostitution and production of child pornography etc. and advocate the rights of child victims, on March 29, 2016, a cabinet decision was made on "Regarding the Basic Policy for Practices Relating to Measures against Child Sexual Exploitation."
 According to this decision, the National Public Safety Commission has been designated to govern the overall coordination of measures against child sexual exploitation.